samkass/SwiftzerlandTransportAPI/README.md

       print(connections.connections?.last)
     }

 An example of using a latitude and longitude is below.
+The TransportAPI.swift file extends String with a xyToString function.
 This call asks for the next S-Bahn trains to Zürich HB from myLocation (note the "transportations" selector is inoperative in the current TransportAPI service, so for now we will get all transportation types):

-    // Note myLocation is a CLLocationCoordinate2D here TransportAPI.connectionsForLocations(from: TransportAPI.xyToString(myLocation.latitude, myLocation.longitude),
+    // Note myLocation is a CLLocationCoordinate2D here TransportAPI.connectionsForLocations(from: .xyToString(myLocation.latitude, myLocation.longitude),
                                            to: "Zürich HB",
                               transportations: [.s_sn_r],
                             completionHandler:
       { (connections: Connections?, error) in
         // ...
       })

+For a list of locations for a query, use TranportAPI.locationsForQuery.
+The below code finds nearby points of interest to me:

+    TransportAPI.locationsForQuery(.xyToString(myLocation.latitude, myLocation.longitude),
+                                   type: .poi,
+                                   completionHandler:
+      { (connections: Locations?, error) in
+        // ...
+      })

+The completion will either have a value connections/locations object, or a valid error, If the error is nil, the object will be present.
+Once you have the objects, they can be treated just like any other Swift object.
+Currently all fields are optionals, so will need to be guarded when accessed.

 ## License